 A formal request for student teaching placement(s) is sent to the appropriate official at each school system.
 (Some teachers will ask to interview the student teaching applicant.
 The applicant will need to make individual arrangements for the interview.)
 The request form is then returned to the University with the name of the cooperating teacher(s) or the information that the request cannot be filled.
-Most schools return these forms before the Spring Fling in April; assignments are distributed at that meeting if available.
+Assignments are distributed as soon as they are received by the Field Experience and Assessment Coordinator.
 Teacher candidates should contact their cooperating teachers as soon as placements are known to introduce themselves and to get information about the first days of school.
 It is helpful for the teacher candidates to visit their cooperating teachers, if possible, before the school year ends.